Research and Analysis

 2014 Pacific Gyre Voyage

-Replicating sampling conducted at our original eleven stations in 1999, 2008 and 2009, the ultimate goal is to evaluate long-term trends and changes in the Gyre by merging data collected over the past 15 years with new 2014 data.
+Specifically, we’ll take plastic debris samples from the same stations we sampled in 1999, 2008 and 2009.
+The ultimate goal is to evaluate long-term trends and changes in the Gyre by merging the data from previous expeditions with new data.

 Alguita undergoing refit in preparation for voyage